-There are many things heterosexual counsellors may think they understand but without in depth learning they fall short of basic knowledge of what it means to be LGBTQ.
+There are many things heterosexual counsellors may think they understand, but without in depth learning they fall short of basic knowledge of what it means to be LGBTIQA+.

-LGTBQ communities still experience various forms of subtle discrimination.
+LGTBIQA+ communities experience various forms of subtle discrimination.
 This happens to individuals and to groups.

 Old attitudes and prejudices die hard, even if they are apparently masked or publicly suppressed.
 We have come a long way but there is still a long way to go.

-All that means it is not surprising that finding a LGBTQ counselling practitioner or gay psychologist is still very hard in Australia.
+All that means it is not surprising that finding a LGBTIQA+ counselling practitioner or gay psychologist is still very hard in Australia.

 We constantly ask ourselves ‘will this person get me’ or understand the journey of coming out, internalized homophobia/biphobia/transphobia or ongoing discrimination I face?

 Some people forget it wasn’t so long ago that there were still therapists offering ‘treatment’.
 Some still subconsciously hold that view.
 Therapy only works when the therapist and the client can get on each other’s ‘wavelength’.
 If there’s doubt, subconscious prejudice, stereotyping, suspicion, mistrust or simple ignorance, then therapy is generally ineffective.

 So, finding a sympathetic counsellor is not as straightforward as it seems.

 Our issues in the LGBTIQA+ community are unique.
 This means we need gay counselling or LGBTIQA+ counselling from a professional who really understands.
 If you have not walked in our shoes, you can’t really relate to some of our experiences as well as someone who has.